 - Evidence of work to develop and maximize the quality of a program or project

-The Distinguished Teaching Awards are presented annually at Commencement.
+The Distinguished Teaching Awards are presented annually at the faculty meeting in May.

 We value our exemplary faculty and are happy and proud to have the opportunity to publicly celebrate their excellence.